tgm-team/tgm/.github/CONTRIBUTING.md

 ### Install pre-commit hooks:

-OpenDG ships with a set of [pre-commit hooks](../.pre-commit-config.yaml) that automatically apply code formatting, linting, static type analysis, and more.
+TGM ships with a set of [pre-commit hooks](../.pre-commit-config.yaml) that automatically apply code formatting, linting, static type analysis, and more.

 The hooks can be installed by issuing: